Cross-Band Channel Impulse Response Prediction: Leveraging 3.5 GHz Channels for Upper Mid-Band: Gain-UNext

 This subsection investigates the impact of different input configurations for \textbf{Gain-UNext}.
 In addition to the frequency offset between input and output path gains, antenna patterns are also considered.
 To facilitate the learning of antenna pattern variations, we incorporate the horizontal antenna pattern defined in 3GPP TR~38.901 \cite{3gpp38901}:

-where $G(\phi)$ is the horizontal antenna pattern, $G_{0}$ is the boresight gain, $\phi_{3\text{dB}}$ is the half-power beamwidth, and $\phi$ is the angular offset from the antenna boresight.
+where $G_{0}$ is the boresight gain, $\phi_{3\text{dB}}$ is the half-power beamwidth, and $\phi$ is the angular offset from the antenna boresight.
 Since path gain is also strongly correlated with the AoD, including AoD as an additional input feature can further improve prediction performance.

 Table~\ref{tab:input_lnfo} summarizes the results under different input settings with the same standard AU-Net architecture.
 The Baseline configuration, using only 3.5~GHz path gain and interaction number, yields a median error of $1.04$~dB (IQR $1.99$~dB).
-Adding antenna pattern information reduces the error to $0.95$~dB (IQR $1.79$~dB).
+Adding antenna pattern reduces the error to $0.95$~dB (IQR $1.79$~dB).
 Incorporating both antenna pattern and AoD further improves performance, lowering the median error to $0.70$~dB and the IQR to $1.34$~dB.
 These results confirm the effectiveness of antenna pattern and directional features when considering different antenna patterns in cross-band path gain prediction.